-Political scientists widely assume that democracy requires public support to survive.
+Democracy is generally believed to require public support to survive.
 The empirical evidence for this hypothesis is, however, weak with only a handful of tests, all utilizing small cross-sectional samples, and finding contradictory results.
-Fundamentally, the problem is that survey data on democratic support are fragmented across time, space, and survey item.
-In response, we implement a Bayesian latent variable model to estimate a smooth country-year panel of democratic support for 120 countries and up to 24 years.
-The dynamic panel nature of our estimates then permit a rigorous test of the hypothesis that democracy requires public support.
-We find consistent evidence: democratic support is positively associated with subsequent change in democracy.
-Moreover, we find – as Lipset hypothesized over 60 years ago – that support helps ensure the survival of democracy but not its emergence in the first place.
+The obstacle has been that survey data on democratic support are fragmented across time, space, and survey item.
+In response, we use a Bayesian latent variable model to estimate a smooth country-year panel of democratic support for 120 countries and up to 24 years.
+The panel nature of our estimates then permit a rigorous test of the hypothesis that public support helps democracy survive.
+Using dynamic and fixed effects models, we find that democratic support is positively associated with subsequent change in democracy.
+Support, moreover, is more robustly linked with the survival of democracy than its emergence in the first place.

 While political scientists have shown strong and renewed interest in the role of emotions in politics, questions remain about the connections between emotions and political intolerance.
 Some conventional political thought argues that, because the less-sophisticated rely on their emotions when making judgments, they are less likely to be willing to tolerate their political enemies.
 Sophisticates, by contrast, rely on reason, and are therefore more tolerant.
 In this paper, we challenge that hypothesis using a large representative sample of the American population.
 We find that emotions are significantly related to political intolerance, but only weakly.
 Moreover, the effects of emotions on intolerance are not consistently stronger among the unsophisticated.
 Less-sophisticated Americans are more intolerant, but not because they rely more upon their emotions.
 We conclude by comparing our findings to research in other contexts, as well as speculating about how the nature of the cleavage structure in society – and hence the nature of threat perceptions – might influence the role emotions play in the production of political intolerance.